harrisonratcliffe/php-mysql-connection-checker/README.md

 <h3 align="center">PHP MySQL Connection Checker</h3>

   <p align="center">
-    A simple tool to check your SMTP is working, built in PHP.
+    A simple tool to check you can connect to your MySQL server, built in PHP.
     <br />
     <br />
     <a href="https://harrisonr.uk/projects/php-mysql-connection-checker">View Demo</a>